srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 docker compose -f compose.yaml -f compose.telemetry.yaml up -d
 ```

-**Note**: You should build docker image from source by yourself if:
+**Note**: developers should build docker image from source when:

-- You are developing off the git main branch (as the container's ports in the repo may be different from the published docker image).
+- Developing off the git main branch (as the container's ports in the repo may be different from the published docker image).
-- You can't download the docker image.
+- Unable to download the docker image.
-- You want to use a specific version of Docker image.
+- Use a specific version of Docker image.

 Please refer to the table below to build different microservices from source: